prebid/prebid.github.io/prebid-video/video-long-form.md

 ## Ad Server Setup

-Prebid uses FreeWheel for the distrubtion of `Creatives`.
+Prebid uses FreeWheel for the distrubtion of Creatives.
 Refer to [Setting Up Prebid video in FreeWheel]({{site.github.url}}/adops/setting-up-prebid-video-in-freewheel.html) for an Ad Ops getting started guide.

 ## Developers